Nicholas0228/FineXtract/README.md

 # FineXtract: Extracting Training Data from Personalized Diffusion Models

 FineXtract is a framework designed to extract the fine-tuning dataset from personalized diffusion models (DMs), leveraging the guided denoising process between pretrained and fine-tuned DMs.
-In this document, we detail the steps for fine-tuning and dataset extraction using Van Gogh's paintings as an example.
+In this document, we detail the steps for fine-tuning and dataset extraction using Monet's paintings as an example.

 ## Preparations